 Tool Boxes vs Tool Chests

-Before we even get into the best tool box reviews for 2020, we have to back up and make sure you’re in the right place.
-In the same way that coke, pop, and soda are different ways people use to refer to soft drinks in the South, Midwest, and Northeast respectively—tool boxes and tool chests mean different things.
-For our purposes, this article focuses on the first image—or something close to that.
-To us, a tool box (or toolbox) represents a portable tool storage system.
+We’ve used and reviewed a LOT of the best toolboxes in the industry.
+However, before we even get into the best tool box reviews for 2021, we have to back up and make sure you’re in the right place.
+In the same way that “coke”, “pop”, and “soda” are different ways people use to refer to soft drinks in the South, Midwest, and Northeast respectively—tool boxes and tool chests mean different things.
+For our purposes, this article focuses on portable tool boxes and storage systems.
 Check out our best tool chest reviews article for products you might stack and keep in a garage or shop space.

 In short…choose your own adventure:

 Best Tool Boxes